About WHCC

 Imagine a vibrant space where the rich tapestry of cultural heritage comes to life, celebrating the diverse identities that shape our communities.
 Together, we can ensure that future generations appreciate the beauty of our heritage and the stories that connect us all.

 Currently, the Center has built connections across 217 countries and territories, and we need a home to connect all the bridges we have built.
 Anywhere our HQ is established will be an instant global destination.
-Email us at info@mywhcc.org to get involved.

 A permanent facility will allow us to design spaces specifically for cultural education, art exhibitions, workshops, and community events, making our programs more accessible and impactful.
-Phase II would be to create chapters with all our affiliations in the US and on a global basis.

 A fixed location will serve as a focal point for community interaction, fostering deeper connections among diverse groups while encouraging participation in arts and cultural activities.

 Having a dedicated space will enable us to broaden our offerings, including regular classes, performance arts, and special events that celebrate cultural diversity.
-Our offerings will also extend to benefit corporate environments by fostering cultural competency, enhancing employee engagement, and strengthening community connections.

 By investing in this campaign, all donors play a pivotal role in cultural preservation, ensuring that diverse heritages are celebrated and passed on to future generations.